Vyral/base-template/_posts/2021-09-09-an-update-on-our-prior-lake-market.md

 We’re here with an end-of-summer or early-fall market update.
 First, let’s talk about what we’d expect a normal market to look like for comparison.

 We’ve seen a bit of this in 2021 during the summer.
-Right after school ended it slowed down a bit, then picked back up towards June and July.
+Right after school ended, activity slowed down a bit before picking back up towards June and July.
 Once it gets close to the start of school, it slows down again. **All of this is normally what we see around this time.** It’s been kinda nice after the non-stop abnormal market of 2020.

 {% include pullquote.html %}